poti1/runtime-debugger/README.md

 ## d

+Data::Dumper::Dump anything.

 You can use "d" as a print command which can show a simple or complex data structure.

-Data::Dumper::Dump anything.

     d 123
     d [1, 2, 3]

-## Data::Printer
+## p

+Data::Printer::p

 You can use "p" as a print command which can show a simple or complex data structure